-The Remote Display application needs to have the exact same firmware version that your Bedrock SMxx is running on.
-If the firmware version differs, RemoteDisplay will prompt you to find the correct .EAP firmware package on your local computer, or automatically download it from the internet.
+The Bedrock Studio application needs to have the exact same firmware version that your Bedrock AM100 is running.
+If your AM100 is connected via USB, the correct firmware is automatically copied from the AM100 to your host device.
+On Bluetooth and WiFi connectections, the Remote Display application may ask you to open the correct .EAP firmware package on your local computer, or automatically download it from the internet.